null-pointer000/picoctf-2018-writeup/General Skills/Aca-Shell-A/README.md

 General Skills

 ## Question
 >It's never a bad idea to brush up on those linux skills or even learn some new ones before you set off on this adventure!
-Connect with "nc 2018shell1.picoctf.com 33158".
+Connect with `nc 2018shell1.picoctf.com 33158`.

 ### Hint
 >Linux for [Beginners](https://maker.pro/education/basic-linux-commands-for-beginners)